kjolley/BIGSdb_documentation/rest.rst

 The REST API allows third-party applications to retrive data stored within BIGSdb databases.
 To use the REST API, your application will make a HTTP request and parse the response.
-The response format is JSON (except for routes that request a FASTA file).
+The response format is JSON (except for routes that request a FASTA or CSV file).

 ***************************
 Passing optional parameters